 Is the Vista good for travel?

-What's the difference between UPPAbaby Cruz and Vista?
+What’s the difference between an UPPAbaby Vista and the UPPAbaby Cruz?

 The biggest difference between the UPPAbaby Cruz and Vista is that you can add additional seats to the Vista.
 You can’t add extra seats to the Cruz.
 There are other differences, which you can learn about in my Cruz vs Vista comparison, but that’s the primary difference between the two strollers.